 The Muppet Christmas Carol is available now on Disney +.

 Following the sudden death of Jim Henson in 1990, many wondered whether The Muppets would ever find their voice again.
-After all, in the preceding years, Jim Henson had focussed on new projects with the stunning Labyrinth, The Witches and The Dark Crystal.
-Following his death, The Henson Companies future would sit in the hands of his son Brian, who was keen to bring The Muppets back to the screen.
-But he was equally concerned about finding the right avenue to achieve something unique and different.
+After all, in the years before his passing, Jim Henson had focussed on new projects with the stunning Labyrinth, The Witches and The Dark Crystal, to name a few.
+Following his death, The Henson Companies’ future would sit in the hands of his son Brian, who was keen to bring The Muppets back to the big screen but was equally concerned about finding the correct format and story.

-Brian, The Henson Company and their agent Bill Hader quickly seized upon a Muppet led adaptation of Charles Dickens, A Christmas Carol.
-Initial thoughts centred on a raucous parody of the Dicken’s classic, but this quickly morphed into something far more sincere.
-But, could The Muppets provide a heartfelt, funny and joyous love letter to the Dicken’s classic?
+Brian, The Henson Company and their agent Bill Hader quickly seized upon a Muppet-led adaptation of Charles Dickens, A Christmas Carol.
+Initial thoughts centred on a raucous parody of Dicken’s classic, but this quickly morphed into something more sincere.
+But could The Muppets provide a heartfelt, funny and joyous love letter to the Dicken’s classic?
 Well, the folks at ABC TV thought so and quickly brought the rights, initially planning a festive TV movie.
-But the very idea left Brian terrified, and for a good reason, after all, this wasn’t just any Muppet movie; it was a love letter to his father and his first time in the director’s chair.
+But the very idea left Brian terrified, and for a good reason; after all, this wasn’t just any Muppet movie; it was a love letter to his father and his first time in the director’s chair.

 READ MORE: HOME ALONE

-Of course, it’s easy to see why, as The Muppet Christmas Carol treats Dickens source material with the utmost love and respect.
-Here 90% of Gonzo’s narration is taken directly from the book, while Caine never treats the story as mere kids entertainment, instead offering us one of his best performances.
-But, maybe what makes The Muppet Christmas Carol so powerful is the love letter from a son to his father.
-Here Brian Henson celebrates his fathers Muppet world with joy, creativity and boundless love.
-The result of which is a film that manages to embrace and celebrate Dickens work while reminding us why The Muppets are one of the most important cultural creations of the past sixty years.
-The Muppet Christmas Carol is the epitome of Christmas, every last scene celebrating love, forgiveness, music, joy and rebirth.
+But maybe what makes The Muppet Christmas Carol so powerful is its place as a love letter from a son to a recently departed father.
+Brian Henson celebrates his father’s Muppet world with joy, creativity and endless love.
+The result is a film that embraces and celebrates Dickens’ work while reminding us why The Muppets are one of the most important cultural creations of the past sixty years.
+The Muppet Christmas Carol is the epitome of Christmas and a joyous celebration of love, forgiveness, music and rebirth.